 Truth vs. execution

 Above all, the difference between coaching and consulting lies in truth vs. execution.
 Coaches try to pull answers from their clients, whereas consultants tell their clients what to do.
 When clients hire a coach, they walk away with the right strategies to find solutions to their problems.
 When they hire a consultant, clients get the tools that support them to move forward.
-Both are very useful, depending on client’s goal or intention.
+Both are very useful, depending on the client’s goal or intention.

 Coaching vs Consulting: Similarities